RepairCore/docs/core-concepts/localization.md

 ### 4. Keep Translations Consistent

-Use the same translation for the same concept across the application.
+Use the same translation key for the same concept across the application.

-### 5. Test All Languages
+### 5. Add New Keys to JSON File

-Ensure all translations are complete and make sense in context.
+When adding new translatable strings, add them to `en.json` immediately.

 ## Language Switching